 81 Produce’s Diamond

-Nowadays, Ito mentioned that he’s exercising, much due to the fact that now that he’s getting closer to enter the 30’s (he’ll be 30 years old in October) he felt like it’d be good to start exercising regularly.
-He currently frequents a gym to not only improve that so-called “stiffness” but also to tone his body.
+Nowadays, Ito mentioned that he’s exercising, much due to the fact that now that he’s in his 30s.
+He felt like it’d be good to start exercising regularly with that in mind he frequents a gym to not only improve that so-called “stiffness” but also to tone his body.

 Not a fan of carbonated drinks